ACL Injuries 101

-Anterior Cruciate Ligament (ACL) knee injuries occur most often to athletes.
+Anterior Cruciate Ligament (ACL) knee injuries occur most often in athletes.
 The most common mechanism that tears the ACL is the combination of a sudden stopping motion on the leg while quickly twisting on the knee.
 This can happen in a sport such as basketball, for example, when a player lands on the leg when coming down from a rebound or is running down the court and makes an abrupt stop to pivot.
-In football, soccer, or lacrosse, the cleats on the shoes do not allow the foot to slip when excess force is applied.
-In skiing, the ACL is commonly injured when the skier sits back while falling; the weight of the body quickly shifts backwards, applying too much force to the knee, causing the ACL to pop.
+In football, soccer, or lacrosse, the cleats on the shoes do not allow the foot to slip when excessive force is applied.
+In skiing, the ACL is commonly injured when the skier sits back while falling; the weight of the body quickly shifts backward, applying too much force to the knee, causing the ACL to pop.
 A contact injury, such as when the player is clipped in football, forces the knee into an abnormal position.
-This may tear the ACL, MCL and other structures, all at once.
+This may tear the ACL, MCL, and other structures, all at once.

 Recent research has found that women are nearly three times more likely to have ACL injuries than men, with some statistics saying female soccers are at an 8x greater risk of injuring their ACLs compared to male soccer players.
 While the exact mechanic of this higher risk level is not completely clear, researchers believe it may be due to several differences between females and males, including: hormone levels on ligament strength and stiffness, neuromuscular control, lower limb biomechanics, and ligament strength and fatigue.
 The most common findings have shown differences in neuromuscular control and strength in women, with less hip and knee flexion compared to men.
 This can cause individuals to land in a valgus position, also referred to as valgus collapse and knock knee.
 While more common in women, they are not alone in this: just look at Robert Griffin III's ACL tear in 2012.